gautamdis/Senses/README.md

 # Senses_2
-Senses_2 is a python library which can be used to make give your python program the ability to speak and listen.
+Senses_2 is a python library which can give your python program the ability to speak and listen.
 Senses_2 can also be used to greet the user.

 ## How to install this project